MicrosoftDocs/visualstudio-docs/docs/python/interactive-repl-ipython.md

 ---
 title: Use IPython REPL in the Interactive Window
-description: Use the Visual Studio Interactive Window in IPython mode for a user-friendly interactive development environment with Interactive Parallel Computing features. ms.date: 04/08/2024 ms.topic: how-to
+description: Use the Visual Studio Interactive Window in IPython mode for a user-friendly interactive development environment with Interactive Parallel Computing features. ms.date: 04/18/2024 ms.topic: how-to
 author: cwebster-99
 ms.author: cowebster
 manager: mijacobs
 ms.subservice: python

-# CustomerIntent: As a developer, I want to develop Python applications in Visual Studio so I can use IPython REPL in the Interactive Window.
+# CustomerIntent: As a developer, I want to use IPython REPL in the Interactive Window to develop Python applications in Visual Studio.
 ---

 # Use IPython in the Interactive Window in Visual Studio